 Realizing that we might be wrong, or that other people’s opinions may be equally right, is the beginning of wisdom, compassion and tolerance.

-To take a serious look at your convictions, views and attitudes, consider the Re-Discover Your SELF workshop.
+To take a serious look at your convictions, views and attitudes, consider the Get To Know Your Authentic Self workshop.

 In the meantime, make a habit of beginning your sentences with ‘from what I know..’, ‘based on the information I have…’, ‘it is possible that…’.